cyanching/cyanching.github.io/_pages/about.md

 2025-2027

 I am a Postdoctoral fellow at the [INRIA Centre Rennes](https://www.inria.fr/en/inria-centre-rennes-university), a site of [Inria](https://www.inria.fr/en), the French National Institute for Computer Science and Applied Mathematics.
-Within the [SAIRPICO](https://team.inria.fr/serpico/) (Space-time imaging, artificial intelligence and computing for cellular and chemical biology) team led by [Dr. Charles Kervrann](https://team.inria.fr/serpico/team-members/charles-kervrann-2/) which develops mathematical and computational methods to study the spatiotemporal organisation and dynamics of molecular and cellular processes, my work focuses on developing image processing methods that bridge light microscopy and cryo-electron tomography.
+Within the [SAIRPICO](https://team.inria.fr/serpico/) (Space-time imaging, artificial intelligence and computing for cellular and chemical biology) team led by [Dr. Charles Kervrann](https://team.inria.fr/serpico/team-members/charles-kervrann-2/) which develops mathematical and computational methods to study the spatiotemporal organisation and dynamics of molecular and cellular processes, my work focuses on developing geometry and image processing methods that bridge light microscopy and cryo-electron tomography.

 Previously
 ------